Best Rangefinder for Hunting

 The Nikon Arrow ID has a dimension of 3.6 x 1.5 x 2.9 inches with a weight of 4.8 ounces only.
 It has an LCD display with a black screen which makes it difficult to read in low light conditions.
 However, in well-lit conditions, it super easy to read.

 It features a mode button and a power button.
 If you hold onto the mode button then it’ll directly go to the scan mode.
 This feature comes in handy if you want to capture a bunch of ranges right one after another.

-It features auto-shutoff technology after 8 seconds of inactivity which helps to increase the battery life.
+It features auto-shutoff technology after 8 seconds of inactivity which helps to increase battery life.
 It has an ergonomic design, therefore, it’s super easy to hold and carry around.
 This model is waterproof and fog-proof which makes it an excellent fit for rough hunting expedition on sorts of weather conditions.
-All those things make it one of the best rangefinder for hunting purpose.
+All those things make it one of the best rangefinders for hunting purposes.